mmbakker/solid-design-principles/SingleResponsibility/README.md

 ## Assignment

-Write a module that, given the objects `Tyre` and `SteeringWheel`, constructs a new object called `Car`.
+Write a module that, given objects implementing `TyreInterface` and `SteeringWheelInterface`, constructs a new object called `Car`.

 Additional requirements are that a car must have one steering wheel and four tires.